 The KnowBe4 Active Directory Integration (ADI) feature allows you to leverage Active Directory to populate and maintain your users and groups within your KnowBe4 Console.
 After you configure ADI, users and groups will be automatically added, changed, and archived based on information sent from your Active Directory.
 It is important to note that this is a one-way process of synchronization, and no information will be sent back to your Active Directory from the KnowBe4 console.

-We also have a video which shows how to set up Active Directory Integration--first, though, we recommend that you read through the below documentation.
+We also have a video that shows how to set up Active Directory Integration.
+However, we recommend that you read through the sections below.

 - Multiple Source Domain Support

 - How Do I Change Where to Pull the Email Addresses from Active Directory?